In this article I review 4 reasons you should avoid an internal appeal with your insurance company.

 Forcing yourself through internal appeals with limited chances of success will drain your financial and emotional resources and get you nowhere.
 Your fatigue and frustration will have you making strategic mistakes and getting confused, as the provider patiently waits for you to give up.

 Don’t let the process wear you down.
 Review your situation with the above points in mind, decide which direction you’ll take, and move immediately.
-If you’re not sure how your situation fits in these points, please contact us for a free consultation or download our disability appeal checklist.
+If you’re not sure how your situation fits in these points, please call our disability support team toll free at 1-888-732-0470 for a free consultation.